dmonad/tag-dist-files/README.md

   }
 ```

 Then you can just run `np`.
 The difference is that all files specified in package.json's `files` attribute are added to your tagged commit.
-Therefore, 'bower i your-package' installs distribution files too!
+Therefore, `bower i your-package` installs distribution files too!